discretlib/doc/content/learn/configuration/configuration.md

 ```js
 parallelism: integer
 ```
-Defines the global parellism capabilities.
+Defines the global parallelism capabilities.
 This number impact:
 - the maximum number of room that can be synchronized in parallel,
 - the number of database readings threads
 - the number of signature verification threads
 - the number of shared buffers used for reading and writing data on the network
-- the depth of the channels that are used to transmit message accross services
+- the depth of the channels that are used to transmit message across services

 Larger numbers will provides better performances at the cost of more memory usage.
 Having a number larger that the number of CPU might not provides increased performances